outworkers/phantom/docs/basics/tables.md

 | NamingStrategy.Default      | Preserves the user input      |
 ```

-All available imports will have two flavours, and it's important to note they only work
+All available imports will have two flavours.
+It's important to note they only work
 when imported in the scope where tables are defined.
 That's where the macro will evaluate
 the call site for implicits.